sgmurphy/wordpress-plugins/official-facebook-pixel/readme.txt

 You’ll be able to see when customers took an action after seeing your ad on Facebook and Instagram, which can help you with retargeting.
 And when you use the Conversions API alongside the Pixel, it creates a more reliable connection that helps the delivery system decrease your costs.
 [Learn More](https://www.facebook.com/business/learn/facebook-ads-pixel)

 The Conversions API is designed to create a direct connection between your marketing data and the Meta systems, which help optimise ad targeting, decrease cost per action and measure results across Meta technologies.
 [Learn More](https://www.facebook.com/business/help/2041148702652965?id=818859032317965)

+You can find more information about our Privacy Policy [here](https://developers.facebook.com/terms/).

 == Installation ==
 __To install from your WordPress site__ <br />